BrentAuble/mason-sugarscape/README_SUGARSCAPE.txt

 [2] INSTALLATION

-Unpacking the .tar.gz file will create a new directory called mason_sugarscape_1.1.
-The distribution includes all the MASON proper core classes and required third party .jar-based libraries in a subdirectory called lib.
+Unpacking the latest distribution or checking out   The distribution includes all the MASON proper core classes and required third party .jar-based libraries in a subdirectory called lib.
 If you want to use another version of MASON, you can copy the sim/app/sugarscape directory into another mason/sim/app directory.
 Typically, you will also need to copy the [conf,start,ec,sweep] subdirectories, and the MASON Sugarscape also depends on some ECJ classes not supplied with the usual MASON 12 distribution.

 The directories supplied in the distribution are: